a race with no finish line

 Fuchu, Japan - It was late in the afternoon and I'd just finished struggling through a long and hot run and I was searching for the local train station in an unfamiliar town.
 The streets were all deserted except for an elderly man I saw in the distance.

 The elderly gentleman, who looked to be in his mid to late 80's, was walking very slowly in a slouched posture; we were approaching one another from opposite directions on opposite sides of the street when, suddenly, he veered towards me.
-Naturally, me being an American, I interpreted this as a potentially hostile act; which triggered my fight or flight instinct, so I quickly sized the old man up and pondered whether or not I should to try to outrun him, or just dropkick him in his chest.
+Naturally, being an American, I interpreted this as a potentially hostile act; which triggered my fight or flight instinct, so I quickly sized the old man up and pondered whether or not I should to try to outrun him, or just dropkick him in his chest.

 As I waffled between my options the old man closed the distance between us.
 Before I knew it he was standing in my path; then he inquired, in what probably was the only English he could muster: “Where are you come from?”
 I paused, while struggling to suppress the combined humor and indignity of being addressed so informally.
 Then, without answering the old man's question, I asked him the exact same question in Japanese; to which he replied “I cannot English,” then he turned and shuffled away.